William Morton Fullerton: Career

-Fullerton was a graduate of Phillips Academy in Andover, Massachusetts and studied at Harvard.
+William Morton Fullerton was born in Norwich, Connecticut on 18 September 1865.
+He was a graduate of Phillips Academy in Andover, Massachusetts and studied at Harvard.
 He received his Bachelor of Arts in 1886.
 While studying at Harvard, he and classmates began The Harvard Monthly.

 After his graduation and first trip to Europe in 1888, he spent several years working as a journalist in the Boston Area.
 In 1890, four years after his graduation from Harvard, Fullerton moved to France to begin work for The Times office in Paris.
 He eventually became the chief foreign correspondent, and remained with The Times.
 He remained there until 1910, leaving to try his hand at freelance journalism.
 He authored several books and numerous articles and served as an officer during World War I. Later, Fullerton joined the staff of Le Figaro, where he remained until his death in 1952.

 It was Fullerton's extensive knowledge of the world of publishing that led him to assist author Edith Wharton (with whom, at the time, he was involved) in publishing the French translation of her classic novel The House of Mirth, through a well-known magazine.